Skip to main content

 The Interplay with Insulin Signaling

 Insulin resistance is a state of impaired cellular response to insulin, leading to hyperglycemia and hyperinsulinemia.
 Mitochondrial dysfunction is a key contributor to this state, as reduced fatty acid oxidation leads to the intracellular accumulation of lipid metabolites like diacylglycerol (DAG) and ceramides.
-These lipotoxic intermediates activate protein kinase C (PKC), which in turn phosphorylates and inhibits insulin receptor substrate-1 (IRS-1), effectively blunting the cascade.
+These lipotoxic intermediates activate protein kinase C (PKC), which in turn phosphorylates and inhibits insulin receptor substrate-1 (IRS-1), effectively blunting the insulin signaling cascade.

 Testosterone therapy improves this entire pathway.
 By increasing lean muscle mass and enhancing mitochondrial fatty acid oxidation, it reduces the accumulation of these inhibitory lipid species.
 Furthermore, testosterone appears to have direct effects on insulin signaling components, enhancing the cell’s receptivity to insulin’s message.
 The clinical result is an improvement in glycemic control and a reduction in the risk factors for type 2 diabetes.